Federal Trade Commission Building: Architecture

 The interior spaces are relatively restrained; only public spaces and hearing rooms are afforded a measure of distinction.
 Three lobbies on the first floor share similar features.
 Floors are covered with large, dark green terrazzo panels with black borders.
 Walls are clad in Neshobe gray marble with black marble on fluted pilasters, and plaster covers the ceiling and cornice.
 The FTC Building was one of the first federal buildings in Washington to have an integral air-conditioning system and a basement parking garage.

 As part of the building plan, the Section of Painting and Sculpture oversaw the design and installation of several significant works of art.
 Two bas-relief medallions with eagles are located on the northwest corner elevation.
 Officials requested that the artist, Sidney Waugh, develop a fresh interpretation on the symbol, and the resulting design is highly stylized, relating well to the building's other modern works.
 Large aluminum entrance grilles function as doors on the Constitution Avenue elevation.
 Images on the grilles, which were designed by William McVey, portray a continuum of commerce-related transportation methods.
 Depictions include Christopher Columbus's 14th-century ships, an 18th-century merchant ship, 19th-century clipper ship, paddlewheel steamship, early 20th-century ocean liner, and seaplane.
 Above the grilles are rectangular panels, each executed by a different artist, that represent foreign trade, agriculture, shipping, and industry.

-Two nearly identical allegorical sculptural groups called Man Controlling Trade are located at the east ends of the two avenue elevations.
+Two related allegorical sculptural groups called Man Controlling Trade are located at the east ends of the two avenue elevations.
 Michael Lantz designed the sculptures in the Art Deco style.
-In each, a muscular man holds a straining stallion, symbolizing the enormity of trade and the government in its role as enforcer.
+In each, a muscular man holds a straining workhorse, symbolizing the enormity and power of trade and the government in its role as regulator.
 The sculptures have become the agency's informal logo.